-If you know you can get a few reviews in newspapers and magazines and a few author quotes, great, but it’s better to aim for the trending hashtag, with a massive traditional publicity campaign, radio and TV interviews, and a personal recommendation from Margaret Atwood than just a few reviews.
-Even if you don’t get them – it’s worth a try.
+If you know you can get a few reviews in newspapers and magazines and a few author quotes, great.
+But it’s better to aim for the trending hashtag, with a massive traditional publicity campaign, radio and TV interviews.
+Or a personal recommendation from Margaret Atwood than just a few reviews.
+Even if you don’t get them, it’s worth a try.

 There’s no such thing as failure.

 When I went to my boss and said: can I organise a YouTuber event, he said yes.
-It wasn’t a complete success – as it was fairly last minute and people pulled out – but I learnt a lot and had a fun morning (getting drunk) with the author and a few YouTubers.
+It wasn’t a complete success – as it was fairly last minute and people pulled out – but I learned a lot.
+And had a fun morning (getting drunk) with the author and a few YouTubers.